 - SADC Nationals (with passport): R220 per adult, per day & R110 per child, per day.

 If you keep to park rules, you can stay with the animals as long as they are not disturbed by your presence.

 Accommodation at Kruger National Park

-Tourists at Kruger National Park can choose from a number of different options when deciding where to sleep with accommodation ranging from luxury safari lodges to lower budget camping.
+Tour visitors at Kruger NP can choose from a number of different options when deciding where to sleep with accommodation ranging from luxury safari lodges to lower budget camping.

 Jock Safari Lodge offers guests the experience of an old world safari in the southern area of Kruger National Park.
 Each luxury suite has its own private deck, sala and plunge pool and guests can enjoy Big 5 wildlife sightings from the lodge.

 This historic safari lodge was the first private lodge to be built in the heart of Kruger National Park at the confluence of the Mitomeni and Biyamiti rivers.
 The lodge’s two spacious decks offer stunning views over a pool and the river.

 There is an ambiance of a bygone era, and decor incorporates elements of the past, as well as indigenous Zulu and Shangaan cultures.
 The lodge has exclusive traversing rights in an area that is regarded as one of the best in the Kruger National Park for its Big Five wildlife sightings.